Groundworks Contractors Plymouth 01752 905016

 Picture yourself placing a heavy brick or stone on sand or very wet clay soil.
 The weight of the stone or brick will displace some sand or soil, and this is exactly what will happen if the foundation is poor or substandard.
 A groundwork contractor creates the right foundation that will effectively and safely support the building.
 The suitability of the chosen type is determined by the size of the building, type of soil, water presence, sensitivity to vibrations, and ground conditions.
 There are two types of foundation; shallow and deep.
 The former is suitable for small loads or in areas where the soil structure is good; for instanced, stone or rock surfaces.
 The latter is used in areas with clay soils or to support heavy loads (large buildings).

 You should also expect the groundworker to offer services such as constructing the channels for the drainage, basic tunneling, creating utility connections, altering the electricity cables or water piping and more.
 All these services are done to create minimal interruptions or inconvenience and will ensure the builder will carry on without breaks and waste time.
 However, complex services such as deep tunneling, major alteration to the electricity cables, or pipe work will be handled by a specialist.
+This is why groundworks needs to be carried out by Groundworks construction companies who are approved.

 After the building project is complete, the contractor is called back to finish off.
 He will get rid of unwanted materials and debris, re-flatten areas that are a little bumpy, or excavate some sections for a better outlook.
 The tradesman also resurfaces the car park, creates the footpath, driveway or roads.
 All these are aimed at making the building occupation-ready and also contribute to its final appearance.
 Groundwork contractors normally are paid on the basis of material, labour or plant.